 Crafted from world-renowned Kaolin clay from Dehua in Fujian Province, China.
 This porcelain gaiwan is made without glaze and fired at a high temperature of 1380 degrees.
 Smooth to the touch, matte, porous material will add to your tea experience.
-The tactile and qualitative finish is resemblant to Jade, giving it the name “Jade Porcelain” in China.
-This quality is seen in its translucency when holding the gaiwan up to the light.
-A most delicate work of art.
+The tactile and qualitative finish resembles Jade, giving it the name “Jade Porcelain” in China.
+This quality is seen in its translucency when holding the gaiwan up to the light — a most delicate work of art.

 Porcelain gaiwan is well-suited for light teas, like green tea, white tea, yellow tea, and light oolongs.
 The thin walls ensure that these delicate teas don't become over-brewed.
 The porcelain highlights the subtle flavors and brings out otherwise lost colors of the tea.